RANJAN-ritesh/RANJAN-ritesh/README.md

 # Hi there, I'm RITESH RANJAN 👋

-## Driven and fast-learning full-stack developer with specialization in MERN, Stack and HTML. <br/> Looking forward to honing my skills in a challenging workenvironment.
+## Driven and fast-learning full-stack developer with specialization in MERN, Stack and HTML. <br/> Looking forward to honing my skills in a challenging work environment.

 - 🌱 I’m currently learning MERN stack and Data structure and Algorithms.
 - 👯 I’m looking to collaborate with other content creators.